arcus/first_steps_in_r_rstudio_exercises/README.md

   - Clicking on the names of data frames
 * Good names for objects (variables, columns) in R
 * R often has multiple ways to do the same thing
+* Help in R and reading help documentation
 * Rendering a Quarto document

 ## Session 3